skuakrat/skuakrat/README.md

 # Hello

 - 👋 Hi, I’m Shama Kuakrathok (@skuakrat)
-- 👀 I’m interested in coding, especially ERP.
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning CS50 Web programming with Python and Javascript at EdX , HarvardX
+- 🌱 I’m currently learning CS50 Web programming with Python and Javascript by HarvardX at EdX.
-- 💞️ I’m looking to collaborate on full stack web development
+- 💞️ I’m looking to collaborate on full stack web developer.
-- 📫 How to reach me ... facebook.com/skuakrat
+- 📫 How to reach me ...
+I'm not ready to expose

 <!---
 skuakrat/skuakrat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.